brianhigh/computing_bootcamp/R/data_wrangling_in_r.md

 ## Add Summarized Points and Smoother

 Add the points and smooth line from the summarized dataframe.
-Remove the legend.
+Hide the legend.

 ```r